ThatConference/that-api-functions/functions/bouncer/readme.md

 **When running `beam` and receive an error like, `'Received RST_STREAM with code 2 (Internal server error)'`.** This turned out to be that the gcloud sdk was at an older version than the pubsub emulator running.
 The fix was to update `@google-cloud/pubsub` to the latest version.

 **`beam` 'hangs' when sending a command** Check the value of the `PUBSUB_EMULATOR_HOST` environment variable set by `env-init`.
 It may be that your system isn't working well with IP6 and `::1` should be replaced with `localhost`.

+**Messages may still be sent after PubSub emulator is stopped**.
+Using ctrl + c stops the emulators Python process, but what it doesn't stop is a java process spawned (we think for a jetty session).
+This process also needs to be killed to clean thing up properly.
+If there is a message stuck in the queue even if you **stop the emulator process** this java process will continue to try and deliver the message.
+If you aren't running other java processes, something like `killall java` works fine.

 ## Process Flow